 If the tooth is left untreated, it may get infected, necessitating a root canal or perhaps extraction.
 If you have a cavity, our dentists in San Antonio at Sonrisa Dental will most likely offer dental fillings near you as a treatment.
 But what are fillings technically, and do you need them?

-What to Expect During an Appointment For Fillings
+What to Expect During Your Fillings Appointment

 Our dentist near you will numb the region around the tooth using a local anesthetic.
 Next, the dentist will remove the decayed section of the tooth with a drill, an air abrasion device, or even a laser.